How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 You can keep your flat screen from falling over with a no-drill TV mount.
 It is possible to find them in various shapes and sizes, from massive brackets that cover a whole wall to thin strips that are practically undetectable.

-Tips to Know Before Mounting a TV in a college Dorm Room:
+Tips to Know Before Mounting a TV in a College Dorm Room:

 1. Cord Channels:

-There is no need to purchase the glue to install the cord channels, as they are impact-resistant and self-adhesive.
+There is no need to purchase glue to install the cord channels, as they are impact-resistant and self-adhesive.

 After removing the cord channel’s adhesive backing, connect the cable to the dashboard by running it through the cord channel.
 While you’re at it, shave off a few extra inches.